 Other uses of the series resistor calculator

 The principle is the same as when determining capacitance in parallel or induction in series – you can use it for these calculations too.
 Just remember that the units are not the same!

-If you would like to find out the value of power dissipated in the resistor, try the power dissipation calculator.
+If you would like to find out the value of power dissipated in the resistor, try the power dissipation calculator or resistor wattage calculator.
 You can also check out our wheatstone bridge calculator to learn how to measure unknown resistance.